MuhammadMoinFaisal/DeepStream-YOLO11/README.md

 config-file=config_infer_primary_yolo11.txt
 ```

-### Create a New Directory by the name "predictions" to save the detection results i.e. bounding box coordinates, class name and confidence score
+### Create a new Directory by the name "predictions" to save the detection results i.e. bounding box coordinates, class name and confidence score

 ```
 mkdir predictions